 10 Delicious Bell Pepper Recipes

 Bell peppers will add lots of nutrients and flavor to all your favorite dishes!
-We wanted to share some tips and helpful information about bell peppers.
-Take a look:
+Here are some tips on cooking with bell peppers:

 - There are many colors.
 Most of us reach for traditional green peppers, and they are pretty delicious.
 However, you can also use red, yellow, orange, or other colors too.
 Red bell peppers tend to be sweeter, so take that into consideration, depending on your recipe.

 - Store peppers in the fridge.
 They should be kept cold except for when you are cooking or serving them; for best results, keep them in a plastic bag in the refrigerator.
-Or chop them up to save time later.
-Keep them in a food storage container with a tight-fitting lid.
+Or chop and keep them in a food storage container with a tight-fitting lid to use later.